2nd Lt. Leroy Arnold Scoville

 The battalion traveled by train in San Francisco and then took a ferry to Angel Island.
 There they received the necessary inoculations for duty in the Philippine Islands.

 Sailing from San Francisco, the ship Leroy was on stopped for layovers in Hawaii and Guam.
 From there, the ship sailed for Manila.
-It was during this time, that Leroy was commissioned as a second lieutenant.
+It was during this time, that Leroy was promoted to sergeant.

 Leroy arrived with the 192nd at Manila and was boarded onto a truck.
 The members of the battalion were rushed to Clark Field and assigned to tents since their barracks had not been finished.
 It was also at this time that Leroy was promoted to sergeant.
 Later, he was commissioned a second lieutenant.